Nijjar’s killing and spy wars

 Now, here’s an intriguing and undeniable link between the Protestant-focused missionary influence across the Northeast and the Five Eyes intelligence network of the West.
 What is that link?
 The five countries behind the Five Eyes network are informally known as the world’s five main Protestant countries.
 In geopolitics, they are often referred to as the ‘five homes’ of liberal Protestantism.
 Therefore, there’s every possibility that the Protestant Anglo-American West could be playing games in the northeastern backyard by using the Protestant missionary units camped there.

 Of course, the West apart, China, too, often makes it clear that it won’t let the border areas have a sound sleep, focusing its instigations on the border with Arunachal Pradesh.
 The geographical positioning of the Northeast makes it a tempting target; a vital bargaining chip.
-For Washington, it lies in the vital friction zone between mainland Bharat and mainland China.
+For Washington, it lies in the vital friction zone between mainland India and mainland China.

 So, once you start to join these dots, you will realise that there is a chilling link between the disturbances in Punjab, Kashmir, and the Northeast – an indelible pattern will emerge before your critical eyes.
 It’s as if these three disturbances have the same handwriting, or the same signature.
 The signature of various foreign powers from faraway Washington to nearby Beijing.